AreParameswarudu/AWS-DEV-SCRIPTS/Kubernetes.md

 _param.k8s.local_ is the name that I have used/mentioned for the cluster in the kops.sh script.

 > [!Caution]
-> Do not delete any ec2 instance directly, if the KOPS cluster is lost without deleting the cluster, then its a huge problem.
+> Do not delete any ec2 instance directly, if the KOPS instance is lost without deleting the cluster, then its a huge problem.
 > Make sure you deleted the cluster fom CLI, with above mentioned command.
 > Ensure that `kops get cluster`  should return no cluster found message.
 By that all the resources from cluster will be deleted automatically.
 > Only the _**S3 bucket**_ and _**EC2 instance**_ we have created initially were left.